frank-martens/ProjectEulerCPP/README.md

 It could use a little more work so that there's less of a need to update the “ProjectEuler.h” and “Main.cpp” files…

 But I mostly succeeded in what I was trying to accomplish in my learning

+####

+If you want to just download the executable... you will find it in the "Release" folder as: "ProjectEuler"

+This can be run from any linux/unix shell commandline for x86